 * Support for litter picks

 Before the lock-down the Committee invited interested residents to join an informal gardeners’ forum.
 The aim was to provide a forum for advice and support of village gardeners.
 During the lockdown there was a great deal of activity, including plant and seed swaps, identifying plants, advice on gardening problems etc, using the village WhatsApp group, and in December a dedicated Bolton Gardeners WhatsApp group was set up.
-The forum is open to any village resident, and if you would like to join, contact Mike or Helen Gerrish on email@example.com and leave your name and mobile phone number.
+The forum is open to any village resident, and if you would like to join, contact Mike or Helen Gerrish on firstname.lastname@example.org and leave your name and mobile phone number.
+There is no subscription fee, and you don’t have to be an expert gardener to be a member.